Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 This section will cover the ability to set column visibility, save view state, and search.
 Filters will be covered in the following section.

 <h3>Keyword Search</h3>
-A keyword search will allow users to search on the data that has been loaded into the table  being viewed.
+A {% glossarytooltip caa46cea-25d7-4e4f-bce1-11430ada59dc %}keyword{% endglossarytooltip %} search will allow users to search on the data that has been loaded into the table  being viewed.
 This search is a part of the table, and is separate from the global record search in the page header.
 It will allow for exact phrases(using quotations) and the following boolean operators:

 <h3>Placement and Behavior</h3>
 The keyword search function and table controls will be: